TheLogicMaster/switch-gdx/README.md

 - Internal VM logging
 - GDX Networking
 - Possibly GDX threading stuff
+- Interruptable Thread.sleep() for clean exit
 - GL30?
-- Reflection method support
+- Reflection method support (libffi)
 - Incremental compilation, if possible, to cut down on compilation times (Something like rsync to only copy changed files into dist)
-- Switch wrapper buffers to use memory directly since it's always aligned, rather than the super inefficient byte by byte implementation
+- Switch wrapper buffers to use memory directly since it's always aligned, rather than the super inefficient byte by byte implementation (Profile using BufferUtilsTest)
 - Ensure code licensing is all good (Probably noting modifications to comply with GPLv2)
 - Remove any unnecessary java.util.concurrent stuff
 - Replace any class stubs with generic equivalents